 Visit the website of Conquer Cancer, the ASCO Foundation, to find out how to help support cancer research.
 Please note that this link takes you to a separate ASCO website.

 The next section in this guide is Coping with Treatment.
-It offers some guidance in how to cope with the physical, emotional, and social changes that pheochromocytomas and paragangliomas and their treatment can bring.
+It offers some guidance on how to cope with the physical, emotional, social, and financial changes that pheochromocytoma or paraganglioma and its treatment can bring.
 Use the menu to choose a different section to read in this guide.